alifwahid/alifwahid.github.io/_posts/2018-08-03-your-head-is-older-than-your-feet.md

 time-invariant nature of the laws of physics, it's worth pondering whether time is an illusion or not.
 My suspicions are that it indeed is, and I'm not alone in thinking that way.
 Carlo Rovelli is definitely a poet, as much as a physicist.
-I have yet to read his latest book *Order of Time*.
+I have yet to read his latest book *The Order of Time*.
 But his lecture at The Royal Institution below is thoroughly enlightening, just as his previous books were.
 He reminds people at one point that "your head is older than your feet".
 Go figure!

 <iframe width="560" height="315"
 src="https://www.youtube-nocookie.com/embed/-6rWqJhDv7M?rel=0" frameborder="0"